LetsCode20/todo-app/README.md

 - When you finish your task just on it.
 - Filter Todos by all / active / complete.
 - You can also make all todos completed with one click.
+- Hope you like it.
+- Follow me on instagram: <a href='https://www.instagram.com/yassinecode/' alt='yassinecode'>@yassinecode</a>